filbot/feather-alert-tracker/README.md

 ## License

 This project is open source.
-Please check the repository for specific license terms.